tofetpuzo/LEMP/project2/project2.md

 `sudo apt install php-fpm php-mysql`

-After, successfully installing the PHP, I will show how to configure the Nginx to use the PHP Processor to handle
+After, successfully installing the PHP, I will show how to configure the Nginx to use the PHP Processor to handle php requests from users.

+### CONFIGURATION OF NGINX TO USE PHP PROCESSOR
+___

+Nginx has one server block by default which serves html requests or documents in its customized directory "/var/www/html".
+Although, this works well for single site domain,it might be difficult to host or configure multiple domains, hence I create a directory independent of Nginx's customized directory.
+So that the Nginx server can be used to server a client request which does not match a website.
+To do this, I ran this command:

+`sudo mkdir /var/www/projectLEMP`